bio-simulacra/nanogpt-uniprot/README.md

 # TODOs

-- [ ] Reproduce the original modded-nanogpt demo
+- [x] Reproduce the original modded-nanogpt demo
+- [ ] Set up config to be Hydra-compatible
 - [ ] Reproduce the original modded-nanogpt with UniRef data
   - [ ] Download scripts for UniRef 100 and 50
     - [ ] Splits for train/val/test